pvsone/temporal-money-transfer-go/README.md

   --preferred-chain "ISRG"
 ```

 The `--server` and `--preferred-chain` values are important to generate certs fully compatible with Temporal Cloud.
-I tried a number of other options, which I could not get to work.
-I imagine there are other values that could be used here, but these are the ones that finally worked for me.
+I imagine there are other values that could be used here, but these are the ones that worked for me.

 The important files generated from the `acme.sh` command are:
 * Cert: Written to ~/.acme.sh/sullivan-dev.tcld.pvslab.net_ecc/sullivan-dev.tcld.pvslab.net.cer